 Last week a new PostgreSQL major version with the number 9.6 was released and I already covered my favorite parts from the official release notes from DBA’s point of view in a blogpost here.
-Now I would like to look at the same list of changes from a different angle, transforming in my mind into a database developer 🙂 Some features of shared interest are of course re-listed but mostly new stuff still, so put on your dev-hat and enjoy.
+Now I would like to look at the same list of changes from a different angle, transforming into a database developer in my mind 🙂 Some features of shared interest are of course re-listed, but mostly new stuff, so put on your dev-hat and enjoy.

-My favourites from 9.6 from a Dev’s point of view
+My favourites from PostgreSQL 9.6 from a Dev’s point of view

 - Parallel execution of sequential scans, joins and aggregates.